 “One of the most important ways to travel responsibly is to leave behind no trace that you were there when you leave.
 This is especially important when you’re visiting anywhere in nature, whether you’re camping, hiking, or even just having a picnic on the beach.

 Rubbish being left behind can have such a destructive impact on the environment, with plastics floating into lakes, rivers and oceans, litter clogging drains, and unsuspecting wildlife accidentally eating something that they shouldn’t have.

 Before you leave your campsite make sure you’ve picked up every piece of rubbish from the site.
 When you drive away, you really want your site to look like no one had ever been there in the first place.
 It’s the only way to help maintain these fragile environments, and also to ensure that amazing free camps are always open for anyone to enjoy.”

 Australia’s number one adventure travel blog consists of writer Jarryd and photographer Alesha, who make a formidable team.

-As long term travellers, Lesh and Jazza understand the importance of having a positive impact on the communities they encounter as they traverse around the world.
+As long term travellers, Alesha and Jarryd understand the importance of having a positive impact on the communities they encounter as they traverse around the world.

 What’s their number one tip for travelling responsibly?